PeterisPrieditis/ethernaut-brownie/solutions/00-09/03_Coin_Flip.md

 # 18 MagicNumber

 It is necessary to deploy a contract that returns 42 and contract can't be larger than 10 opcodes.
-Here is a explanation [how to get necessary opcodes](https://medium.com/coinmonks/ethernaut-lvl-19-magicnumber-walkthrough-how-to-deploy-contracts-using-raw-assembly-opcodes-c50edb0f71a2)
+Here is an explanation [how to get necessary opcodes](https://medium.com/coinmonks/ethernaut-lvl-19-magicnumber-walkthrough-how-to-deploy-contracts-using-raw-assembly-opcodes-c50edb0f71a2)

+# 19 Alien Codex

+To complete the level it is necessary to understand [Layout of State Variables in Storage](https://docs.soliditylang.org/en/v0.4.25/miscellaneous.html#layout-of-state-variables-in-storage)

+# 20 Denial

+It is necessary to create a custom controct and set as partner contract. .call function is being used for transfer and doesn't have specified gas amount.
+Custom contract must use assert in order to consume all gas and fail transaction.

+# 21 Shop

+This level is similar to 11 Elevator.
+During first price() call it is necessary to return high value and during second call low value.
+It is a "view" function so calling contract can't change state but it is possible to monitor value of Shop(msg.sender).isSold()

+# 22 Dex

+Swap function gives the wrong price.
+Dex balance is decreasing afther each swap.
+Initial balance:
+Token1 - account balance: 10 dex balance: 100
+Token2 - account balance: 10 dex balance: 100
+Swap 1:
+Token1 - account balance: 0 dex balance: 110
+Token2 - account balance: 20 dex balance: 90
+Swap 3:
+Token1 - account balance: 24 dex balance: 86
+Token2 - account balance: 0 dex balance: 110

+# 23 Dex Two

+Create custom ERC20 and add liquidity.
+Use unlimited custom token to drain DEX.